-Appointment to the Board: 7 September 2020
+Appointment to the Board:

+7 September 2020

-Current external commitments: Non-Executive Director and Audit Committee member, Pearson plc Previous roles and relevant skills and experience:
+Non-Executive Director and Audit Committee member, Pearson plc Previous roles and relevant skills and experience:

 Alison was the Chief Strategy Officer at News UK from 2016 until May 2020, where she was at the forefront of the business' digital transformation.
 Before News UK, Alison held a number of senior positions at Sky plc from 2002 - 2016, including Group Treasurer, Director of Finance and Deputy Managing Director Sky Business.
+Alison is an Irish national, but has lived in London since 1994.
+She has a Masters in Business Studies from University College Dublin.